Advertiser Disclosure

 Image Credit: American Express

-If you’re an Amex Business Platinum cardholder and selected United as your airline, you can redeem 9,400 Amex points and receive a rebate of 3,290 points, making your total out-of-pocket cost just 6,110 points instead of 15,000 points by booking via LifeMiles.
-It’s the same flight with the same seats but for just a little more than a third of the cost.
+If you’re an Amex Business Platinum holder with United as your airline, you can redeem 9,400 Amex points and receive a rebate of 3,290 points.
+You total out-of-pocket cost: just 6,110 points instead of 15,000 points by booking via LifeMiles.
+Same flight, same seats.
+But it’s just a little more than a third of the cost.

 Bottom Line:

-It’s generally recommended to transfer American Express Membership Rewards points to Amex’s transfer partners.
+It’s generally recommended you transfer American Express Membership Rewards points to Amex’s transfer partners.
 However, Pay with Points can provide immense value, especially when cash fares are low.
-In many situations, paying with points might actually be cheaper than transferring your points to a partner airline.
+In some situations, paying with points might actually be cheaper than transferring your points to a partner airline.

 When To Use Pay With Points: Earning Elite Status